Mohamadrezasa62/MachineLearning-Projects/README.md

 # MachineLearning-Projects
-## These are my machine learnig projects includes Supervised learning, Unsupervised learning and Transfor learning
+## These are my machine learning projects includes Supervised learning, Unsupervised learning and Transfor learning
 ### Title of Projects:
 >  1. Project 1 : a Classification Problem
 >  2. Project 2 : -